dfki-ric/NovelWrist/README.md

 ### Kinematics
 #### Inverse and Forward Kinematics
-Compute one of 4 possible inverse kinematics solutions (2 for each side) in zero position of the end-effector:
+Computes one of the 4 possible inverse kinematics solutions (2 for each side) in zero position of the end-effector:

 ```jl
 julia> x = [0, 0]; # angles in rad